 Cox Wood is our District campsite and a real favourite with our members, be it for an evening lighting fires or a weekend adventure camp.
 It’s also available to book for external users.

 We’re always looking for more of these amazing volunteers, so whether you’re an adult – or a teenager aged 14 to 18 – you can help us out, and get loads out of it yourself.
 However much time you have to give, whatever skills you have, we have a role for you!

 Our District badge is light blue with a black border and features three of the Seven Wonders of Wales that are within our District – Gresford bells, St Giles Parish Church, and Overton yew trees.
-The yellow Y signifies Elihu Yale, who was born in Wrexham, the green motte & bailey is from Erddig, and the golden lion and bishop’s croziers are from Wrexham County Borough’s coat of arms.
+The yellow Y signifies Elihu Yale, who is buried in Wrexham, the green motte & bailey is from Erddig, and the golden lion and bishop’s croziers are from Wrexham County Borough’s coat of arms.
 It was designed in 1977 by Stuart Seller, a Scout from 1st Wrexham.